Honest pros, cons, and verdict on this deployment & hosting tool

 Developer

-Daytona is an open-source development environment manager that creates standardized, reproducible development environments using configuration-as-code.
-Think of it as a self-hostable alternative to GitHub Codespaces or Gitpod — you define your development environment in a devcontainer.json or similar configuration file, and Daytona provisions it on any infrastructure you choose: your local machine, a cloud VM, a Kubernetes cluster, or Daytona's own cloud service.
+Daytona is a freemium, open-source development environment platform (Apache 2.0 licensed, 13,000+ GitHub stars) in the cloud development environment category that provisions standardized, reproducible workspaces for developers and AI coding agents — free to self-host, with usage-based managed cloud pricing starting with a free credit allowance.
+Think of it as a self-hostable alternative to GitHub Codespaces or Gitpod — you define your development environment in a devcontainer.json or similar configuration file, and Daytona provisions it on any of 10+ supported infrastructure providers: your local machine, a cloud VM, a Kubernetes cluster, or Daytona's own cloud service.

 Yes, Daytona offers a free tier.
 However, premium features unlock additional functionality for professional users.